MSSatwick/MSSatwick/README.md

 - 👋 Hi, I’m @M.S.Satwick
 - 👀 I’m interested in Cricket and Research activities
 - 🌱 I’m currently learning COMPUTER SCIENCE
-- 💕 Love to make friend
+- 💕 Love to make friends
 - 📫 How to reach me :
 - 👀 DM me on instagram: https://www.instagram.com/_satwick_rockzz_/
 - ITS WISE TO RE-VISE OUR BEHAVIOUR